Western Australian Government Railways: History of operations

-Over the next few decades, an extensive network of main lines and branches throughout Western Australia would be built, primarily to service the wheatbelt.
+Over the next few decades, an extensive network of railway lines throughout Western Australia was built, primarily to service the wheatbelt.
 Prior to the expanded use of road transport, the network was of vital importance in the state, particularly for the moving of agricultural, forestry and mining products.

-In 1890, the Department was abolished and replaced by the WAGR and the Department of Works & Buildings (later the Public Works Department).
+In 1890, the Department was abolished and replaced by the WAGR and the Department of Works and Buildings (later the Public Works Department).